talmeillet/Clinical-Infection-Risk-Assessment-System/README.md

 # Models
 **EDA & Model Training & Evaluation:** We performed Exploratory Data Analysis (EDA) on the generated corpus and proceeded to train and evaluate the downstream infection classification models, validating our results against the ground-truth infection categories.

+Three models are compared, forming a ladder from no training at all to full domain-specific fine-tuning:
+1. Zero-shot baseline (Ollama, llama3.1:8b) - the same local LLM used to generate the notes, prompted directly with no task-specific training, to measure what fine-tuning is actually buying us over just asking the model.
+2. GPT-2 - fine-tuned on our data, but with no biomedical pretraining.
+3. PubMedBERT (microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext, from HuggingFace) - fine-tuned on our data, pretrained on biomedical text.

-Two models were fine-tuned for the binary classification task (High vs. Low Infection Concern): **PubMedBERT** (`microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext`, from HuggingFace) and a **GPT-2**-based classifier as a general-purpose baseline.
-Both were trained with class-weighted loss and patient-disjoint train/validation/test splits (`StratifiedGroupKFold`, grouped by `source_subject_id`) to prevent leakage between splits.
+The two fine-tuned classifiers were trained with class-weighted loss and patient-disjoint train/validation/test splits (StratifiedGroupKFold, grouped by source_subject_id) to prevent leakage between splits.

-**Why PubMedBERT?** It is pretrained on PubMed abstracts and full-text articles, so it already has useful priors over biomedical vocabulary and phrasing before we fine-tune it on our own clinical notes — as opposed to a general-purpose language model that has to learn that vocabulary from our (comparatively small) corpus alone.
+**Why PubMedBERT?** It is pretrained on PubMed abstracts and full-text articles, so it already has useful priors over biomedical vocabulary and phrasing before we fine-tune it on our own clinical notes - as opposed to a general-purpose language model that has to learn that vocabulary from our (comparatively small) corpus alone.
 We deliberately compared it against GPT-2, a general-purpose model with no biomedical pretraining, specifically to isolate and demonstrate the effect of domain-specific pretraining on this task, rather than just picking one architecture and reporting its score in isolation.

 ## Why these metrics

 - **Recall (HIGH)** is the metric we care about most clinically: it's the fraction of truly concerning cases the model actually catches.
 A missed HIGH case (false negative) means a real infection risk goes unflagged, which is the more costly error in a clinical screening context.
 - **Precision (HIGH)** controls the false-alarm rate: how often a HIGH flag turns out to be wrong.
 Too low, and clinicians using the tool would face alert fatigue and start ignoring it.
 - **F1 (HIGH)** balances the two into one number, useful for ranking models against each other.
-- **ROC-AUC** summarizes ranking quality across *all* possible thresholds, not just the one we chose — useful for comparing models independent of where the operating point is set.
+- **ROC-AUC** summarizes ranking quality across *all* possible thresholds, not just the one we chose - useful for comparing models independent of where the operating point is set.

-We picked the decision threshold on the validation set to balance both classes (macro-F1) rather than maximizing recall alone, since a threshold tuned purely for HIGH recall tends to over-predict HIGH and hurt LOW precision — see the Results below for where that trade-off still shows up.
+We picked the decision threshold on the validation set to balance both classes (macro-F1) rather than maximizing recall alone, since a threshold tuned purely for HIGH recall tends to over-predict HIGH and hurt LOW precision - see the Results below for where that trade-off still shows up.

 # Results